Community Service Opportunities

 - Sanctuary for Independent Media/ The Media Alliance: In-person volunteering for communications and radio production projects; Remote projects available.
 Volunteers are the brain, heart, and backbone that make the Sanctuary a thriving and vibrant community media and arts center.
 They help to shoot video, plan events, network in our community, build our space, and keep the place nice.
 Email [email protected] or call at (518)-272-2390.

-- Sheridan Preparatory Academy: A Community School: Virtual tutors and mentors needed for elementary students.
-On-site volunteers needed for Mobile Pantry and Farmer's Market Food Bags during after-school hours.
-Contact Abigail Gomes at [email protected]
+- Sheridan Preparatory Academy: A Community School: In-person tutors and mentors needed for elementary students.
+On-site volunteers needed for Mobile Pantry, Laundry Room, and Farmer's Market Food Bags.
+Flexible volunteer opportunities are available Mon-Fri from 10am-5pm.
+Must show proof of vaccination and fill out an Albany City School District Volunteer Form with two references.
+Contact Abigail Gomes at [email protected] or call 518-475-6857.

 - UAlbany Community Outdoor Clean-up Assistant: Volunteer ambassadors will pick up litter on designated streets within the Pine Hills community at least 2 hours p/day on at least 3 days p/week.
 Volunteer hours are flexible as long as it occurs during daylight hours.
 CCUA’s will work with Off-Campus Student Services and the Dean of Students Office to arrange their schedule, pick up cleaning supplies, and document hours.
 Volunteers must be willing and prepared to be outside during cold weather months.
 If interested, contact Off-Campus Student Services at 518-442-5501.